 The Erasmus+ Programme

 The new Erasmus+ programme will run from 2014-2020 and is a European Community action programme which supports activities in education, training, youth and sport across all sectors of lifelong learning including Higher Education.
 The aim of the programme is to provide opportunities through funding for over 4 million Europeans to study, train and gain work experience to boost skills and employability across Europe.
-At UCB, the Erasmus+ programme partially funds students to take advantage of the opportunity to undertake a period of study over three to four months in a partner Higher Education institute in another EU country as a part of the Higher Education course studied at UCB.
+At University College Birmingham, the Erasmus+ programme partially funds students to take advantage of the opportunity to undertake a period of study over three to four months in a partner Higher Education institute in another EU country as a part of the Higher Education course studied at University College Birmingham.

-You can get more information about the Erasmus+ programme by contacting your School Exchanges Coordinator or seeing the Student Exchanges Team in the International Student Centre.
-You can also find out more information about the programme on the Erasmus+ site.
+You can get more information about the Erasmus+ programme by contacting the Student Exchanges Team in the International Student Centre.
+You can also find out more information about the programme on the Erasmus+ site or in the University College Birmingham Erasmus+ information section.

 International Student Exchanges Beyond the European Union.

-UCB now operates student exchanges with universities in Australia, Malaysia, Thailand and the USA.
+University College Birmingham now also operates student exchanges with universities in Australia, Malaysia, Thailand and the USA.
 These exchanges operate on a similar basis to those on the Erasmus+ programme, although they carry no EU support in respect of funding.

-If you study abroad on either the Erasmus+ or the international student exchange programme you will not have to pay any contribution towards your fees in the receiving country, but you will be required to pay your normal fees to UCB.
+If you study abroad on either the Erasmus+ or the international student exchange programme you will not have to pay any contribution towards your fees in the receiving country, but you will be required to pay your normal fees to University College Birmingham.

-To discuss opportunities on international student exchange programmes beyond Europe, please contact your School Exchange Coordinator or see the Student Exchange Team in the International Student Centre on the 7th Floor in the Summer Row Campus.
+To discuss opportunities on international student exchange programmes beyond Europe, please contact the Student Exchange Team who are based in the Admissions Office on the Second Floor in The Link building.